Is GAINSWave safe for you? Read on to learn more.

 Gradually, some surgeons who perform penile enlargement procedures have turned to the use of AlloDerm.
 In penile enlargement procedures, surgeons attempt to increase the girth of the male penis by layering sheets of it (usually 1 to 6 sheets), resulting in a greater penile shaft circumference.

 The use of AlloDerm in penile enlargement procedures has resulted in many complications, including seromas, infections, and skin necrosis and loss.
 A failed neovascularization (growth of new vessels into the matrix) results in matrix loss, internal necrosis, and skin damage.
-The simultaneous integration of the matrix into the shaft tissue and the overlying penile skin causes severe adhesion, leading to skin necrosis and loss.
+Simultaneously integrating the matrix into the shaft tissue and the overlying penile skin causes severe adhesion, leading to skin necrosis and loss.

 There you go.